 Lesson 1: Using Mathematical Models/Proportions

-In this lesson, students learn how an equation works like a scale with the equal sign serving as the balancing point, as well as how scale keeps a map's distances in proportion to real-world areas depicted on a map.
+In this lesson, students learn that an equation works like a scale, with the equal sign serving as the balancing point.
+They manipulate these equations in order to isolate variables and find the variables’ values.
+Additionally, students learn that scale keeps a map’s distances in proportion to real-world areas depicted on a map.

 - Balance scale with weights (drawings on the board will also suffice)

 - For each pair of students, small paper tiles with “x” written on each tile and counters (about 6 “x” tiles and 30 or 40 counters per pair)

 - Map (e.g., world, state, etc.) with longitude/latitude and/or coordinates, and a key including scale

 - Worksheet 1 Printable (PDF) — Content Connections: Ordered Pairs

 - Bonus Worksheet 1 Printable (PDF) — Content Connections: Measurement